ld4apps/lda-serverlib/README.rst

 To configure LDA with the MongoDB server, 3 environment variables also need to be set:

 1. MONGODB_DB_HOST - hostname of the MONGODB server to use
-2. MONGODB_DB_POST - the MONGDOB server port
+2. MONGODB_DB_PORT - the MONGDOB server port
 3. APP_NAME - the name of you application, which is used as the DB name where the resources will be stored

 Example